javascript-programming/jaav-tm/node/README.md

  - The tendermint node is a binary shipped as npm package.
 It is called in `node\server.js`.
 This server is the client of the abci server.
  The tendermint node accepts broadcast messages on port 46657 from the Client-interface.
  The tendermint node is connected to other tendermint nodes on port 46656.
 The tendermint node is responsible for the consensus algorithm and transportation of blocks between the nodes.
- - The Client-interface is implemented in the `rpc` folder.
+ - The Client-interface/JSON-RPC is implemented in the `rpc` folder.
+JSON-RPC is implemented in `client.js`.
+In this case the RPC and Client are merged together where the `http.js` and 'websocket.js' is the the Client-interface.
   It listens on port 3000 for incoming requests made from clients like browser applications.
+Unlike in the picture (connection Client-interface / Node app) there is no connection with the abci (Node app).
-  The RPC accepts three kinds of clients: a console, the rpc http endpoints and websockets.
+  The RPC accepts three kinds of clients: a console, clients who make requests through the http- and websocket endpoints.

 The `wallet` folder contains the implementation of the account and contract wallet.
 The handlers in the `handler` folder are used by the abci to process incoming blocks.